myConsciousness/atproto.dart/README.md

 **Show some ❤️ and star the repo to support the project.**

+This package provides the most basic features of [AT Protocol](https://atproto.com/docs).
+If you want to use [Bluesky](https://blueskyweb.xyz)'s API, please use [bluesky](https://pub.dev/packages/bluesky)!

 ## 1.1.
 Features 💎

 ✅ The **wrapper library** for **[AT Protocol](https://atproto.com/docs)**. </br>